Resources for artists

 https://www.instagram.com/p/CrgZM48se9R/

-Easy-read sample artist contract
+Easy-read sample artist contracts

 a contract for artists that was accessible, easy to read, and free of jargon.